iamsuryakant/100-days-of-code/readme.md

 # #100DaysOfCode Log - Round 1 - [Suryakant Thakur]
 The log of my #100DaysOfCode challenge.
 Started on [June 29, Monday, 2020].
 # log
+# R1D36
+Round 1 Day 36... #100DaysOfCode

+Learning more about Machine Learning
+- Advantages of Machine Learning
+- Future of Machine Learning
+- Applications of Machine Learning
+- Future of AI & Machine Learning

+And Do Practice various Problems.

 # R1D35
 Round 1 Day 35... #100DaysOfCode